SpacemanJT/wol.bundle/README.md

 Please note that this Plugin does not wake the PMS from the client App.
 The PMS needs to be available.

-This Plugin allows the user to configure up to 10 systems, which can be woken individually.
+This Plugin allows the user to configure up to 12 systems, which can be woken individually.
 Each system can be disabled, so that it doesn't appear on the list of systems that can be woken.

-In addition the plugin supports up to two Wake-up Groups, where Wake requests can be sent to any of the specified 10 systems, even if the system is disable from appearing on the main list.
+In addition the plugin supports up to three Wake-up Groups, where Wake requests can be sent to any of the specified 12 systems, even if the system is disable from appearing on the main list.
 Each Wake up group can be staggered to add a delay between machines of 0, 0.5,1 or 2 seconds.

 The Plugin does its best to error check and where possible correct user preferences.
 Failures to send WOL requests are also reported and logged in C:\Users\Administrator\AppData\Local\Plex Media Server\Logs\PMS Plugin Logs or wherever your Plex server is located.
 Look for com.plexapp.plugins.wol